 J-Serve provides teens with the opportunity to fulfill the Jewish values of gemilut chasidim, acts of loving kindness, tzedakah, just and charitable giving, and tikkum olam, the responsibility to repair the world.
 Across the globe, teens will join each other to make their community and the world a better place.

-J-Serve 2013 is in partnership with REPAIR THE WORLD, YOUTH SERVICE AMERICA, and ROCK THE VOTE, and is generously underwritten by the Charles and Lynn Schusterman Family Foundation.BACK TO TOP
+J-Serve 2016 is in partnership with REPAIR THE WORLD, YOUTH SERVICE AMERICA, and BBYO, and is generously underwritten by the Charles and Lynn Schusterman Family Foundation and the Joseph and Rebecca Meyerhoff Awards Committee.BACK TO TOP

 J-Serve is endorsed throughout the world by BBYO, Bureau of Jewish Education of New York, Foundation for Jewish Camp, JCCA, Jewish Federations, Jewish Student Unions, Jewish Teen Funders Network, NCSY, NFTY, BBYO Panim Institute, USY, and Young Judea.BACK TO TOP